Kubernetes (Part 1)

 coredns

 coredns is the DNS server.
-Something necessary if you want containers to be able to reference the address of other containers when those addresses are ephemeral.
-Although not as commonly seen outside of Kubernetes as etcd, it’s also an off-the-shelf solution I’m happy to see used.
+Something necessary if you want containers to be able to reference the address of other containers both the names and addresses of pods are ephemeral.
+Although not as commonly seen outside of Kubernetes as etcd, it’s also an off-the-shelf solution.

 kube-apiserver